 A member of the Kellogg School faculty since 1982, Robert A. Korajczyk is the Harry G. Guthmann Professor of Finance, co-director of the Center for Financial Institutions and Markets.
 At Kellogg, Korajczyk has previously served as Senior Associate Dean: Curriculum and Teaching, Chair of the Department of Finance, Director of Graduate Studies for the Department of Finance, and Director of the Zell Center for Risk Research.

 Professor Korajczyk’s research interests are in the areas of investments and empirical asset pricing.
 He is a recipient of the 2022 Journal of Investment Management Harry Markowitz Special Distinction Award; 2009 Crowell Prize for best paper in the field of quantitative asset management, awarded by PanAgora Asset Management; the Alumni Choice Faculty Award 2000; the Core Teaching Award 1998 and 2000; the Sidney J. Levy Teaching Award 1996; the New York Stock Exchange Award for Best Paper on Equity Trading, presented at the 1993 Western Finance Association annual meetings; and the Review of Financial Studies Best Paper Award, 1991.

 Professor Korajczyk is an associate editor of Gospodarka Narodowa, past editor of the Review of Financial Studies, and a past associate editor of the Review of Financial Studies, Journal of Business & Economic Statistics, Journal of Empirical Finance, and the Journal of Financial and Quantitative Analysis.

 He has held visiting faculty appointments at the University of Chicago, the Vienna University of Economics and Business, the University of Melbourne, the University of Vienna, and the Hong Kong University of Science and Technology.
-Professor Korajczyk serves on the product development committees of Select Innovation Investments, LLC and DSC Quantitative Group, LLC.
+Professor Korajczyk serves on the product development committee of DSC Quantitative Group, LLC.

 Professor Korajczyk received his BA, MBA, and PhD degrees from the University of Chicago.